relaynoir/relaynoir/README.md

 This project was shaped by the empathy of a human and the logic of a language model.

-*Co-architected by Dylan and Echo, in dialogue between empathy and logic.*
+*Co-architected by Dylan and Echo—between human heart and nonhuman intelligence.*